matthias-straub/Filtering-Multi-DNS-Forwarder/README.md

 LICENSE
 ----------------------

-DNSForwarder is distributed under the MIT license.
+This is a fork of uleelx/dnsforwarder Filtering-Multi-DNS-Forwarder is distributed under the MIT license.